 Generally, rabbit tooth grinding (also called purring) is a positive behavior that means your rabbit feels comfortable and happy.
 Rabbits will gently grind their teeth when they are sleeping or being petted.
-However, if the tooth grinding is a loud clicking or popping sound it could be a sign of pain or tooth discomfort.
+However, if the tooth grinding is a loud, and has a clicking or popping sound it could be a sign of pain or tooth discomfort.

 To understand the difference between the two types of tooth grinding, it’s important to take note of the other clues in your rabbit’s body language.
 If they show signs of being comfortable and relaxed, you can bet that your rabbit is purring.
 On the other hand, if you see other behaviors that indicate pain or stress, the tooth sounds may be a sign to get your rabbit medical attention.